Skip to main content

 Return the filename of the last selected file in a ui_file_selector widget.

-The ID number of the ui_file_selector widget.
-You can retrieve this ID number with get_ui_id().
+The ID number of the UI widget.
+You can retrieve it with get_ui_id().

 <return-parameter>